Thailand protests are 'justified': scholars weigh in on unrest

 Q: How do you see Thailand's lese-majeste law?

-A: I talked with [the king] about the [lese-majeste law], relaying that his father [the late King Bhumibol Adulyadej] said that anybody who brought lese-majeste cases to the court meant those were to harm him personally and undermine the monarchy.
+A: [The late King Bhumibol Adulyadej] said that anybody who brought lese-majeste cases to the court meant those were to harm him personally and undermine the monarchy.
 The late king said that.

 But no government ever implements the king's wish, despite the fact they say they're all loyal to the throne.